Food

 clothes but are different substances.

-natural and artificial flavors appear to be the same.
-In fact, there is an
+artificial flavors appear to be the same.
+In fact, there is an argument that

-argument that artificial flavors are safer.
-This is because they can be created
+artificial flavors are safer.
+This is because they can be created in their pure

-in their pure form.
-For natural flavors, the source product (for example, an
+form.
+For natural flavors, the source product (for example, an apple) must be

-apple) must be dissolved and filtered, even treated with other chemicals, in
+dissolved and filtered, even treated with other chemicals, in order to yield

-order to yield the chemicals for the flavoring.
-This creates a greater
+the chemicals for the flavoring.
+This creates a greater potential for

-that natural and artificial flavorings are both chemical additives used to
+natural and artificial flavorings are both chemical additives used to enhance

-enhance flavor.
-If a product indicates that it contains a natural flavor, that
+flavor.
+If a product indicates that it contains a natural flavor, that does not

-does not mean the vendor ground their apples to flavor the product - it means
+mean the vendor ground their apples to flavor the product - it means they

-they purchased or extracted a specific set of chemicals and artificially added
+purchased or extracted a specific set of chemicals and artificially added these

 artificial, and more attention to the position in the ingredients list.
 If you